Utah cheddar rubbed with espresso and lavender

 From there the demand for Barely Buzzed skyrocketed and quickly became a cult classic among cheesemongers and cheese lovers.
 To date, Buzzed has racked up 18 major awards.

-Trying to decide between the 4 oz or 12 oz?
+Trying to decide between the 4 oz, 12 oz, or quarter wheel?

 The 4-oz cut is great for an intimate gathering.
 You can share this cut with four other people or hide it in your fridge and nibble away in secrecy.
 We won’t tell on you.